 We do not conduct general open houses.
 However, if a prospective applicant wishes to make an appointment with the program director for a general information question-and-answer session and facilities tour, this can be arranged on an as needed basis.

 No, the Pathologists' Assistant program is not a forensics program.
-Although we provide an introduction to forensic pathology at the Philadelphia Medical Examiner’s Office, the focus of our training and of the profession is anatomic pathology, predominantly surgical pathology and hospital autopsy pathology.
+Although we provide an introduction to forensic pathology at the Philadelphia Medical Examiner’s Office and the Montgomery County Coroner’s Office, the focus of our training and of the profession is anatomic pathology, predominantly surgical pathology and hospital autopsy pathology.

 Limited housing is available for graduate and professional students.
 Information for the Philadelphia campus can be found at the Graduate Housing website.